Language

 1. 3 continuous years on F-2-7 status

 2. Annual income at or above 2 times the GNI per capita, OR net assets at or above 1.5 times the prior-year threshold.
-The 2024 per-capita GNI was ₩49,955,000 (Bank of Korea, March 2025 preliminary), making the 2× income threshold approximately ₩99,910,000.
-This threshold updates when the next GNI figure publishes (around March 2026).
-Verify the current threshold before filing (as of 2025 — verify at Bank of Korea).
+The 2025 per-capita GNI was ₩52,416,000 (Bank of Korea, March 10 2026 preliminary), making the 2× income threshold approximately ₩104,832,000.
+This figure governs applications filed April 2026 through March 2027, and updates when the next GNI release publishes (around March 2027).
+Verify the current threshold before filing at Bank of Korea.

-3. KIIP Level 5 completion with a passing 종합평가 score, OR a score of 60+ on the 영주용 종합평가 direct route
+3. KIIP Level 5 completion with a passing comprehensive exam score, OR a score of 60+ on the 영주용 종합평가 direct route

 Do not wait until year two to start KIIP.
 The Level 5 coursework takes several months.
 Starting early gives you time to complete it before your F-5 application window opens.